dec1992/GA-Project-1/README.md

 - My initial approach to this challenge resulted in repetitive code in a few areas, planning this better or refactoring these areas would have made some of the later challenges much easier.

+- One of the biggest wins for this project was adding the buttons to control the frog's movement on touch devices.
+This was achieved using a pointer media query.

 ## Artwork and credit

 All of the artwork in this project is my own, created using a mix of Photoshop and Illustrator.